mamunurrashid-dsi/java-functional-programming/README.md

-In this repository I will add some code to switch my coding style from imperative to declarative using java functional programming.
+In this repository I will practice to switch my coding style from imperative to declarative using java functional programming.